shorebirdtech/ffi_test/README.md

 lldb ../dart-sdk/sdk/xcodebuild/DebugSIMARM64/dart_precompiled_runtime_product ffi.aot
 ```

+### Tips on Debugging

+Both the compiler (`gen_snapshot`) and AOT runtime can dump disassembled
+code.
+Pass the flags `--disassemble --disassemble-stubs`.
+Disassembled code
+is written to `stderr` (redirect to a file with `2> /tmp/whatever.asm`).

+Assembly code from the compiler has code comments embedded in it by default,
+except in `product` builds (pass `--code-comments` to enable).
+Assembly code
+in the snapshot does not have comments.
+If wanted you can find them by:

+1. Dump the code from the compiler, with comments
+1. Dump the code from the AOT runtime, without comments

+The code objects will have different addresses.
+Serializing and deserializing
+them effectively relocates them.
+So you can find an address in the snapshot
+code, figure out what code object it is in, and then find the corresponding
+code object from the precompiler.

+You can trace the simulator.
+Pass the flag `--trace-sim-after`.
+It takes an
+integer value which is the simulated instruction number to begin tracing at.
+So for instance, `--trace-sim-after=0` will trace right from the beginning.

+If you know that something goes wrong later, for example by running in `lldb`,
+you can begin tracing at a later instruction number.
+I usually just dump the
+entire trace to a file.
+Traces are also written to `stderr` so they can be
+redirected with `2>`.

+You can trace and disassemble at the same time.

 ### FFI Tests

 In addition to the compiler and runtime, you'll need to build the supporting